longndt/react-course/README.md

 By the end of this course, you will be able to:

-- Build React applications from scratch
+- Build React applications from scratch using both JavaScript and TypeScript
 - Create reusable components and custom hooks
 - Implement user authentication and routing
 - Work with APIs and manage application data
+- Use React Query for efficient data fetching
 - Optimize React applications for performance
 - Deploy applications to production
+- Apply modern React patterns and best practices

 ## Course Structure